rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 The goal of this project is to build a complete IT-environment and gain a deeper understanding of the underlying components and their part in a larger production chain.

 ## 3. Method
-The Proxmox VE image will be burnt onto a USB-stick that will set as a bootable device to run the installer.
+The Proxmox VE image will be burnt onto a USB-stick that will be set as a bootable device to run the installer.
 Proxmox will be installed on a fresh system, where it will be configured for an enterprise network.
 Users will be added to the base OS, and Proxmox will be updated with a no-subscription repo, NTP server and SSL certificate.

 ## 4. Target Audience
 This repo is for anyone who wants a step-by-step guide on installing Proxmox VE and preparing it for hosting a virtual environment.